bloglovin/furcape/README.md

 //
 // # Evaluate
 //
-// This funtion is called to see if a user matches the specific rules set or
+// This function is called to see if a user matches the specific rules set or
 // not.
 //
 // * **user**, a user object.
 // * **options**, the options set in the interface when adding this criterion
 //   to a group.
 // * **group**, the group object this criterion belongs to.
-// * **calback**, a function with the signature `function (err, result)`.
+// * **callback**, a function with the signature `function (err, result)`.
 If
 //   the user does not match the criteria pass the `err` variable.
 Further
 //   evaluation will be cancelled and the user will be deemed _not_ a part of
 //   the group.
 The `result` variable may be either `true` or `false`.
 All